rguiang/ProjectPlanV2/ReadMe.md

 To add new project, click the "Add Project" in the index page to redirect you to the new project creation page that will required you to input the project name and description.

-There are 3 tools(Edit, Info, Delete) that you can use for every projects.
+There are 3 tools(Edit, Info, Delete) that you can use for every projects in the project lists.
 ```
 Project List